dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 *(There are worlds beyond the stars —<br>
 the trials of love are far from done.)*[^iqbal-1]

 [^iqbal-1]: Iqbal.
-I keep coming back to this couplet whenever I'm tempted to think any one chapter is closed.
+I keep coming back to this couplet whenever I'm tempted to think a chapter is closed.
 The trials of love (or craft, or anything you take seriously) keep coming.
-The stars are not the destination.

 ## adeeb

-I should tell you about my landlord.
+I should tell you about Wasim bhai.

-When I was 18 and starting BTech at Jamia in 2012, my mom had been renting a single second-floor room in Jafrabad's Gali No. 7 since 2006 — a few minutes' walk from her school.
-The owner of that house is **Wasim bhai**, a gem of a human being whose family has effectively been ours for two decades.
-His three kids — Arisha, Uzair (a genuinely talented cartoon artist), and Adeeb the youngest — I have watched grow up in front of me.
+When I was 19 and starting BTech at Jamia in 2012, my mom had already been living for six years in a single second-floor room in Jafrabad's Gali No. 7 — a few minutes' walk from her school.
+The house belongs to **Wasim bhai**, a gem of a human being whose family has, over those two decades, become ours.
+His three kids — Arisha, Uzair (a genuinely talented cartoon artist), and Adeeb, the youngest — I have watched grow up in front of me.
 Adeeb is now in his second year of BTech CS.

 I have been pestering him for months: *give GSoC a shot.
 You're a CS student in 2026, you have time, you have AI agents, you have me.* This year, finally, he took it seriously.

-We started at MetaBrainz, of course — the obvious choice for a kid I was mentoring with my own history.
-He picked [ListenBrainz](https://listenbrainz.org/), which is the MetaBrainz family's Last.fm-style listening tracker.
+We started at MetaBrainz, of course — the obvious choice given my history.
+He picked [ListenBrainz](https://listenbrainz.org/), the MetaBrainz family's Last.fm-style listening tracker.

 His first PR — [#3536](https://github.com/metabrainz/listenbrainz-server/pull/3536), a small fix to the fresh releases range selector — went in clean.
-AI-assisted but tightly reviewed by Adeeb, merged by [MonkeyDo](https://github.com/MonkeyDo) on Jan 27, 2026.
+AI-written but carefully reviewed before submission, merged by [MonkeyDo](https://github.com/MonkeyDo) on Jan 27, 2026.
 We were thrilled.

 His second PR — [#3544](https://github.com/metabrainz/listenbrainz-server/pull/3544), an API endpoint refactor for export — went the other way.
-Adeeb let Cursor generate the change and we didn't review the diff carefully.
+Adeeb let Cursor generate the change, and I didn't review the diff carefully enough.
 Sixty lines of test assertions silently disappeared.
 The test suite broke.
 MonkeyDo asked, on Jan 30:

 > *Initial review, there are some dubious changes that I can't explain to myself.
 If you generated the PR with AI, you must disclose it.
 I will point you to our [AI usage policy](https://github.com/metabrainz/guidelines?tab=readme-ov-file#ai-use-policy).*

-When Adeeb confessed two weeks later, MonkeyDo's reply:
+When we confessed two weeks later, MonkeyDo's reply:

 > *I will point you to our AI use policy, you must disclose any use of AI (and before we catch you in the act, not after).
 A piece of advice: don't trust AI output, it makes you a worse developer.
 Use your own skills, make sure you test your changes and review everything twice.*

 A few days later: *"LLM slop PR, closing."*

-It is the same MetaBrainz, ten years later, holding the same line.
-The slur has changed — "drive-by contributor" has become "LLM slop" — but the discipline is identical. *Don't waste maintainer time.
-If you're going to use the help, take responsibility for the result.* And both times, the kid being told this is an Indian college student trying to use the program as a leg up.
+It's the same MetaBrainz, ten years on, holding the same line.
+The complaint has changed — *drive-by contributor* has become *LLM slop* — but the discipline is identical: *don't waste maintainer time; if you're going to use the help, take responsibility for the result.* Both times, the kid on the receiving end is an Indian college student trying to use the program as a leg up.

-The mirror is uncomfortable to look at.
-It is also the most honest thing I can show you.
+An uncomfortable mirror.
+But the contest was still on — the deadline was still real, and Adeeb still needed to land somewhere.
+Same play as 2016: we pivoted.

-We pivoted.
 We looked for orgs that were selected for GSoC 2026 for the first time, so the candidate pool would be smaller.
 Adeeb has now submitted proposals to [Wagtail](https://wagtail.org/) (the CMS) and [Learning Unlimited](https://learningu.org/) (an education non-profit).
-As I write this, he is patiently waiting for the results.
+As I write this, he is waiting for the results.

-I genuinely do not know if he will get in.
-If he does, he will do it with a fraction of the activation energy I needed in 2014, because tools like Cursor make it possible for a 20-year-old in Jafrabad to draft a substantial PR over an evening — *if* he applies his brain to it.
-Which is exactly what [Google's GSoC 2026 AI guidance](https://developers.google.com/open-source/gsoc/resources/ai_guidance) is now warning organizations to require[^google-policy].
+I genuinely don't know if he will get in.
+If he does, he'll have done it with much less effort than it took me in 2014, because tools like Cursor make it possible for a 20-year-old in Jafrabad to draft a substantial PR over an evening — *if* he applies his brain to it.
+Exactly the discipline [Google's GSoC 2026 AI guidance](https://developers.google.com/open-source/gsoc/resources/ai_guidance) is asking every org to define[^google-policy].

 [^google-policy]: Google has, for the first time, asked every GSoC org in 2026 to publish a clear AI usage policy.
 The guidance distinguishes between using AI for research and learning (encouraged), boilerplate and grunt work (encouraged), and core logic that the contributor doesn't fully understand (discouraged, sometimes outright banned).
-The mentor concerns it summarizes are exactly what MonkeyDo was venting on Adeeb's PR: low quality, blind trust, hindrance to learning, increased maintainer load.
-Read the [page](https://developers.google.com/open-source/gsoc/resources/ai_guidance).
-It's the most honest summary of where the OSS-AI tension is right now.
+The mentor concerns it summarises are exactly what MonkeyDo was venting on Adeeb's PR: low quality, blind trust, hindrance to learning, increased maintainer load.
+Read the [page](https://developers.google.com/open-source/gsoc/resources/ai_guidance) — it's the most honest summary of where the OSS-AI tension is right now.

 The structural barrier mutates.
-In 2014 we needed *money* to contribute.
-In 2026 we need *permission* — and the sense — to use the tools that lower the cost of contributing.
-The barrier doesn't disappear.
-It just changes shape.
+In 2014 we needed money to contribute.
+In 2026 we need both permission and judgement to use the tools that lower the cost of contributing.
+The barrier doesn't disappear; it just changes shape.

 मोहब्बत मुझे उन जवानों से है<br>
 सितारों पे जो डालते हैं कमंद